lennyitb/calculator/README.md

   - change input/output syntax/format
   - global numeric mode
 - [ ] add make targets for web assembly and embedded compilation.
 Also build GiNaC from source.
+- [ ] ability to save definitions (like the 50g 'filesystem') and write that to file or export as json to front end
+- [ ] don't quit without saving changes??

 ## Current Known Bugs

 - [x] `0 17 times eval` results in `17`
   - I think I might know this one. `17 0 times eval` works like a charm- there's something about my inject function that doesn't like setting `result->data` to `{0}`...
 - [ ] deeply nested trees crash in segmentation faults all the time
+  - I haven't been able to observe this behavior lately, but I haven't really gone out of my way to elicit it either.
 - [x] `7 2 minus eval` results in `-2`
   - i really have no idea how this suddenly popped up after i made symbols a little closer to working. probably top priority to fix.
+- [ ] when i eval something, then apply a command to it, it has this weird undo effect. not the hugest bug in the world since it re-evaluates but it's one of those tricky pointer arithmetic things i haven't worked all the way out yet.